 Bumble Bee Sociality, Plasticity, & Adaptation: Emphasis on Early-Nesting Queens

-As a PhD student in the Woodard Lab, I study a queen's transition from solitary to social living from a behavioral and physiological perspective.
+As a PhD candidate in the Woodard Lab, I study a queen's transition from solitary to social living from a behavioral and physiological perspective.

 My current research focuses on the behavioral and reproductive plasticity of early nesting queen bumble bees, with an emphasis on understanding how foraging mechanics, environmental sensitivity, and life history tradeoffs vary among the solitary and social phases of the bumble bee life cycle.